 Past pain makes you more sensitive to future pain.
 With Chronic Pain, the mind & body have learned how to detect the slightest hint of threat & mount up for a full protective response.
 Present pain & associated suffering have their roots in past illnesses, trauma, stress, and injuries.
 Unfortunately, with chronic pain, getting better at pain means you undergo more pain, not less.
 The best way to unlearn chronic pain responses is to give the mind & body healthier responses to practice.
 Your mind & body have a natural healing response that is just as powerful as the pain response.
-Yoga helps reduce your pain by activating the bodies natural healing effects, directing the bodies energy to growth, repair, improve immune functioning, digestion & other self-nurturing processes.
+Yoga postures for body pain help reduce your pain by activating the bodies natural healing effects, directing the bodies energy to growth, repair, improve immune functioning, digestion & other self-nurturing processes.

 Supta Baddha Konasana